jeffreypersons/CS153-Compilers/HW06/README.md

 Statements include function definition, declaration, assignment, standalone expression, conditional, and while loop.

+Blocks consist of a `{` <0 or more statements> `}`, with the braces on their own lines.
+Blocks are expected following conditionals, function signatures, and loops.
+Again, curly braces MUST be on their own separate lines - this means egyptian/K & R style braces are NOT supported, sorry!

 Expressions are any mix of enclosed parentheses, literals, identifiers, function calls, and operations.